SEE PACKAGES INCLUDING ::

 The birthplace of Mozart, Salzburg is a charming town showcasing a variety of architectural styles with buildings from the Middle Ages, Romanesque, baroque, and renaissance periods.
 Designated a UNESCO World Heritage Site, the old city is crowned by Hohensalzburg Fortress, built in 1077 by Archbishop Gebhard and today central Europe's largest fully preserved fortress.
 Salzburg's famous pedestrian shopping zone features wrought-iron guild signs advertising the shops and restaurants.
 A must-see sight is Mirabell Gardens, remodeled in 1690 and today popular with tourists and photographers.

-Monograms provides travelers access to a Local Host®, so you will have someone on hand to answer those vacation questions pertaining to Salzburg, Austria.
+Monograms provides travelers access to a Local Host®, so you will have someone on hand to answer those vacation questions pertaining to Salzburg, Austria and learn about fun, insider things to see and do while in Salzburg.
 No waiting in line at the concierge desk or trying to ask your waitress at breakfast directions to the shopping district.
 Simply ask your Local Host® about Salzburg and you'll be on your way in no time.
 Plus, your Local Host® will share local Salzburg insights and share suggestions for getting off the beaten path, leaving you more time to create lasting vacation memories that are yours alone.

 The castle in Salzburg is an unmistakable landmark providing the city’s world famous silhouette.
 Up close the history contained in these powerful walls is almost tangible.
 Fortress Hohensalzburg is over 900 years old, and is one of the largest existing 11th-century fortresses in Europe.